zguo0525/zguo0525.github.io/index.md

 In summer 2023, I joined MIT-IBM Watson AI Lab as a student researcher, contributing to the foundation modeling team's large language models for code generation, guided by Dr. Ramsware Panda and Dr. Yikang Shen.

 # Publications

-Certainly!
-Here's a formatted description for your poster in a style similar to the example you provided:

 ---

 ### **AuthentiGPT: Detecting Machine-Generated Text via Black-Box Language Models Denoising**